 Digital Maturity Framework

-The framework identifies fifteen competencies: the key aspects of digital maturity.
+The framework identifies seventeen competencies: the key aspects of digital maturity.
 It also describes five levels for each of these competencies.

 You can use the framework by reading through and recognising where you are as an organisation, or by printing it out and using it in a workshop, giving people sticky dots to vote with.